TiffanyFeng08/HolmGenome/README.md

 ```

 ## Usage
-HolmGenome.py will detect all *.fastq or *.fastq.gz files in a directory and run the assembly pipeline on each sample it can pair
+HolmGenome.py will detect all *.fastq or *.fastq.gz files in a directory and run on each sample it can pair

 ```
 Usage: HolmGenome.py [OPTIONS]